cvbate/DatabasesFlooding/README.md

 - This also enhances emergency preparedness and response capabilities, allowing for more efficient allocation of resources during crises.
 - The findings of this assessment can inform policy decisions related to land use planning, infrastructure investment, and emergency preparedness, which is essential in enhancing resilience and adapting to the impacts of climate change.

-### What is included in this repository
+### What included in this repository

+#### Scripts

 1. README.md (this document)
 1. INSTRUCTIONS.md: a document that lists the instructions for each assignment
-1. analysis_A1: the sql code for assingment 1 this includes the creation of the database and initial tables
+1. setup_A1: the sql code for assingment 1 this includes the creation of the database and initial tables that we potentially will use for normalizing our data
-1. analysis_A2: the sql code for assignment 2
+1. dataimport_A2.sql: the sql code for making sql files from our vector and raster files and importing them into PgAdmin for assignment 2
+1. cleaned_tables_A2.sql: sql code that creates three empty tables and populates them with only the columns relevent to our analysis
-1. analysis_A3: the sql code for assignment 3
+1. analysis_A3: the sql code for our spatial queries for assignment 3

-### Data
+#### Data

-The data included in this repository are:
+The data in this repository are:

 1. Katrina Flood Extent (TIF)
 1. Permanent Water in Louisiana (TIF)